3 Types of Cyber Attackers: Which Organizations Do They Target?

 Cyber attack globalization.
 Finally, cyber attacks aren’t always confined.
 Rather, their blast radius affects other companies in the immediate surroundings.
 So if an organization you have a connection with, such as one you work with or that has a common supplier, is attacked, you may be impacted as a side effect of them being attacked.
 Cyber attack globalization, if you will.

-Risk Management: How to Minimize the Blast Radius
+Risk Management: How to Minimize the Impact of Cyber Attacks

 While we’re all vulnerable, this doesn’t mean organizations should just surrender and accept the fact that they will be breached.
 While you probably will be, managing cybersecurity risk can help minimize the blast radius and reduce any collateral damage that would otherwise result from attacks.
 For example, cybersecurity tactics can help prevent sensitive data from being exposed, avoid compliance fines, etc. Businesses can thrive even in this modern age of cyber attacks.